Gabiley

+Etymology

+The name Gabiley is derived from the Somali word gebi, which can mean either a cliff or a ridge, depending on interpretation.
+The name reflects the area's unique topography, characterized by its abundance of cliffs and ridges.
+Situated within the Qalax Valley, the name reflects the geographical characteristics of the area where the town is situated.

 History

 Gabiley is one of the oldest towns in Somaliland after Zeila, Berbera and Amud.
 Some stones left behind in the area were believed to have been earmarked for the construction of pyramids.
+For example Dhagax Gurre situated around 45km northeast of Gabiley and lies about two Hours drive from Hargeisa the paintings are more than 5000 years old.

+It comprises several individual painted shelters scattered on a rocky hill.
+The main shelter has an inclined ceiling which is decorated with an assemblage of bovid figures as well as one giraffe and one anthropomorphic figure.
+The second most important shelter, which lies at the base of the granite outcrop, is adorned with panels representing sheep (or goats) and a few human figures holding a bow.
+The colours and the complexity of the paintings are much less striking than those at Las Geel, but they’re interesting nonetheless.

 Demographics

-The town of Gabiley has a population of around 106,914.
+The town of Gabiley has a population of around 141,000.

-The Gabiley District in which the city is situated is exclusively dominated by people from the Somali ethnic group, with the Jibril Abokor sub divisions of the Sa'ad Musa subclan of the Habar Awal Isaaq the main residents of this district.
+The Gabiley District in which the city is situated is exclusively dominated by people from the Somali ethnic group, with the Jibril Abokor and Abdalla Abokor sub divisions of the Sa'ad Musa subclan of the Habar Awal Isaaq.

 Education

 Primary schools, Secondary schools and University education is available throughout the district.
 The smaller communities have their own primary schools.
 For post-secondary education, Timacade University was opened in 1999 to serve the needs of the town's students.
 The education system in Gabiley region is growing in a faster pace than most of Somaliland.
+Gabiley district has many secondary Schools such as Qalax Secondary, Cigaal Schools, and Al-Irshaad Secondary.
+The Gabiley National Library opened in April 2021 to provide a suitable space for all Gabiley residents and students to be able to read from the numerous books available.

 Healthcare

-Gabiley has 6 operating general hospital.
+Gabiley has 6 operating general hospitals.
 One massive hospital opened in 2010, it provides medical services to the larger region.
+Gabiley is considered one of the medium-sized district that has a very sufficient medical spacious centers that the population of Gabiley benefits from them and the sustainability of ongoing small private hospitals and clinics have been growing for the last two decades.

 In 2016 the municipal government was led by Mahamed-Amiin Omer Abdi who is the current mayor of Gabiley city and the governor of Gabiley region.